THE GLORIOUS

 received texts to try to harmonize the different accounts.

-This idea, that gospels are the products of cooperative effort of Peter, Paul, Luke, Mark almost never even considered by scholars, though it accts for all the evidence and does this in the simplest way possible.
+This idea, the idea that the gospels are the products of cooperative effort of Peter, Paul, Luke, and Mark, is almost never even considered by scholars, though it accounts for all the evidence and does this in the simplest way possible.
 It certainly passes the Ockham's razor test!.

-Why is it that the most obvious possiblity is seldom even considered?
-The scholarly community has a deep-seated disbelief in Jesus portrayed in Gospels, and is consequently always trying to find an alternative Jesus, a "historical" Jesus.
-They claim to be telling us what Jesus really like: in recent years, he's been portrayed as a magician, a political revolutionary, a social reformer, a Galilean peasant, a proto-pharisee, and an essene: but never as the figure the gospels portray him to be.
+Why is it that the most obvious possibility is seldom even considered?
+Partly, it's because much of the scholarly community has a deep-seated disbelief in the Jesus portrayed in Gospels.
+Consequently, there's ongoing search for an alternative Jesus, a "historical" Jesus.
+They claim to be telling us what Jesus was really like.
+In recent years, he's been portrayed as a magician, a political revolutionary, a social reformer, a Galilean peasant, a proto-pharisee, and an Essene: but never as the figure the gospels portray him to be.

 emerges